Zorica Jevremović

-Zorica Jevremović (Jevremović-Munitić; /sr/; 22 August 1948 – 5 October 2023) was a Serbian theatre and video director, playwright, choreographer, intermedia theorist, literary historian and feminist.
+Zorica Jevremović (Jevremović-Munitić; Зорица Јевремовић, /sh/; 22 August 1948 – 5 October 2023) was a Serbian theatre and video director, playwright, choreographer, intermedia theorist, literary historian and feminist.
 Her work also included that of a dramaturge in alternative and informal theatrical and film groups.

 Jevremović was director of the Belgrade Centre for Media "Ranko Munitić" and the editor of a regional journal for media and culture Mediantrop.

 Her husband was a prominent Yugoslav cultural worker and media theorist Ranko Munitić.

 Biography

 Jevremović Munitić was born in post-war circumstances in Ražanj, but she was raised and grew up in Belgrade.

 Jevremović met Ranko Munitić at the amateur film festival "Mala Pula", on 24 June 1968.
 The two of them married in Belgrade on 1 May 1971, where Zorica added the surname Munitić to hers, and then they went to Zagreb.
 In November of the same year, they returned to Belgrade, where they lived together until the end of March 2009 (when Munitić died).

 Jevremović obtained her dramaturgy degree in 1975 at the Faculty of Dramatic Arts in Belgrade.

 As an advocate of a common Yugoslav cultural milieu she had undertaken research into the cultural history and theological common law in multinational and multiconfessional regions of Croatia, Slovenia and Kosovo within former Yugoslavia: Dubrovnik (1976–1980), Perast (1981), Dečani (1985–1989), Tacen (1982–1985), Povlja (1985), Poljica (1986–1990), Zjum (1990).

 Jevremović was active as a dramaturge in the following key alternative and informal theatre and film groups in former Yugoslavia: KPGT (1980–1990), Art-film (1981–1983), Nova osećajnost (1984–1985), Preduzeće za pozorišne poslove (1992).

 Jevremović edited the following alternative research collections focused on literary history and published in “Književnost” journal: Sava Mrkalj (1984), St. Sava and Hilandar (1988), Vatroslav Jagić (1990).

 Jevremović also founded alternative theatres that operated as 'neighbourhood theatres' in ghettoized communities, in places with no previous history of theatre performances:

 1985: "Performative Children's Street Theater" („Performativno ulično dečije pozorište”) in Skadarlija, the bohemian artists' venue teeming with restaurants in downtown Belgrade.
 The core of the troupe was made up of Romani children who lived in Skadarlija, 'white' children' from Dorćol (a nearby prestigious Belgrade neighbourhood), Romani children from the favelas of the Belgrade suburb of Mirijevo (who sell flowers in Skadarlija stolen in city cemeteries), professional actors and painters who live in Skadarlija, a Skadarlija fortune-teller, clowns, fire eaters, and alternative artists (musicians, painters).